thi-ng/umbrella/packages/shader-ast/README.md

 Benefits of this approach:

-- type checking (at authoring time & compile time) and type annotation of all AST nodes catches many issues early on
+- type checking (at authoring time & compile time) and type annotations of all AST nodes catches many issues early on
 - shader functions can be called like standard TS/JS functions (incl. automatically type checked args via TS mapped types)
-- use standard TS tooling & IDE integration (e.g. docs strings)
+- use standard TS tooling & IDE integration (e.g. docs strings, packaging, dependencies etc.)
-- improves general re-use, especially once more target codegens are available (see [future goals](#future-goals))
+- improve general re-use, especially once more target codegens are available (see [future goals](#future-goals))
 - cross compilation to different graphics environments
 - shader code will be fully minimized along with main app code in production builds as part of standard bundling processes/toolchains, no extra plugins needed
-- very small run time & file size overhead (~1.2KB gzipped)
+- very small run time & file size overhead (entire pkg ~1.2KB gzipped, but hardly ever fully used)

 ### Tasks prior to initial release